AnttoniJirm/cybersecurity-portfolio/nmap-recon.md

 **What it does:**
 - `-sS` SYN scan (sends SYN packets, more detectable)
-- `-A` aggressive mode — enables OS detection, version detection, script scanning
+- `-A` aggressive mode, enables OS detection, version detection, script scanning
 - `-O` OS fingerprinting

 **Results:**